 It’s no secret that no business or person – or the city, for that matter – would be eager to admit fault.
 More often than not, persons, entities, or the government will hire a team of legal experts to help them avoid responsibility.

 That’s why it’s highly advised to seek the legal advice of a premises liability lawyer to maximize the value of your claim and receive financial compensation.

-Contact our attorneys here at Law Offices of Howard Craig Kornberg to get a free consultation and start working on your case.
+Contact our experienced and knowledgeable attorneys here at Law Offices of Howard Craig Kornberg to get a free consultation and start working on your case.
 Call our Los Angeles offices at 310-997-0904 or fill out this contact form today.